94yifanwu/twitter-backend/README.md

 search(keyword)
 Returns a list of postIds whose text contains keyword.

+option 1: use browser and enter: `http://localhost:5000/search-engine/search/profavery` option 2: use terminal `$ http -a ProfAvery:password -v GET 'localhost:5000/search-engine/search/profavery'`

-any(keywordList)
+any(keywordList) - OR
 Returns a list of postIds whose text contains any of the words in keywordList.

+option 1: use browser and enter: `http://localhost:5000/search-engine/search-any/profavery+tuffy` option 2: use terminal `$ http -a ProfAvery:password -v GET 'localhost:5000/search-engine/search-any/profavery+tuffy'`

-all(keywordList)
+all(keywordList) - AND
-Returns a list of postIds whose text contains all of the words in keywordList.
+Returns a list of postIds whose text contains all of the words in keywordList. option 1: use browser and enter: `http://localhost:5000/search-engine/search-all/profavery+tuffy` option 2: use terminal `$ http -a ProfAvery:password -v GET 'localhost:5000/search-engine/search-all/profavery+tuffy'`

 exclude(includeList, excludeList)
-Returns a list of postIds whose text contains any of the words in keywordList unless they also contain a word in excludeList.
+Returns a list of postIds whose text contains any of the words in includeList unless they also contain a word in excludeList. option 1: use browser and enter: `http://localhost:5000/search-engine/search-exclude/profavery+tuffy/test+one` option 2: use terminal `$ http -a ProfAvery:password -v GET 'localhost:5000/search-engine/search-exclude/profavery+tuffy/test+one'`

 ---